axiomware/socket-mobile-nfc-scanner-app/README.md

 ## Usage

-Run the nodejs application to collect advertisements for 10 seconds:
+Run the nodejs application to collect NFC scan indications:

 `node socketMobile-NFC-scanner-app.js -h '192.168.8.1' -p 1883 -t 'netrunrfe'`

 To force exit at any time, use:

 `CTRL-C`

+## D600 and S550 Library tests

+To test the D600 NFC scan library (no hardware required):

+`node d600-data-test.js`

+To test the S550 NFC scan library (no hardware required):

+`node s550-data-test.js`

 ## Error conditions/Troubleshooting